-The guidelines for eating fish from Legg Lake are based on the chemicals detected in the fish collected for the five monitoring studies described below.
-These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation method (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
-"Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data was reported.
+The guidelines for eating fish from Coyote Lake are based on the chemicals detected in the fish collected for the four monitoring studies described below.
+These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation methods (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
+"Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data were reported.
 "Sampling" or "sampled" refers to the act of collecting fish for chemical analysis.

-SURVEY OF LAKES AND RESERVOIRS WITH LOW CONCENTRATIONS OF CONTAMINANTS IN SPORT FISH, 2014 (SWAMP)
+LONG-TERM MONITORING OF BASS LAKES AND RESERVOIRS IN CALIFORNIA, 2017 (SWAMP)

-The SWAMP (Surface Water Ambient Monitoring Program), operated by the State Water Resources Control Board (SWRCB) in cooperation with the Los Angeles Regional Water Quality Control Board, Region 4 (RWB4) staff, monitors water quality in California's surface waters.
-The program collected Bluegill, Largemouth Bass, and Redear Sunfish from Legg Lake in 2014 to analyze mercury, as part of a SWAMP statewide sampling effort to identify and better characterize low-contaminant California lakes and reservoirs (SWRCB, 2014a,b,c).
+The SWAMP (Surface Water Ambient Monitoring Program), operated by the State Water Resources Control Board (SWRCB), monitors water quality in California's surface waters.
+In 2017, the program collected Black Crappie, Bluegill, and Largemouth Bass from Coyote Lake, which were analyzed for mercury and selenium.
+This monitoring study was part of a multi-year effort to document status and trends related to contaminants in sport fish from California lakes and reservoirs where bass species reside (Davis et al. 2019a).